 - If wasting fresh food is a concern for a senior loved one who lives alone, frozen vegetables and fruits are a great option, making it possible for easy preparation of individual-sized portions.

 Keep the following in mind to ensure that your older family members are making the most beneficial food choices:

 - Review the USDA’s ChooseMyPlate for older adults with particular dietary needs and exercise best practices for those 65 and older.

 - Strive for a plethora of colors, particularly brightly-colored foods such as tomatoes, carrots, peppers, eggplant, pumpkin, etc.

 - Incorporate lean proteins, whole grain products, and low-fat dairy foods, keeping sodium and sugar to a minimum while ensuring plenty of fiber and nutrients that are particularly crucial in aging, most notably vitamin D.

-Turn to the aging care professionals at Anthem Home Care for more suggestions to support the seniors you love make and keep good nutrition habits.
+Turn at Anthem Home Care, providers of dedicated home caregivers in Corpus Christi and surrounding areas for more suggestions to support the seniors you love make and keep good nutrition habits.
 We are always available to assist with grocery shopping, meal planning and preparation, and making sure the home is filled with an abundance of healthy choices, as well as sharing mealtimes with older adults to ensure they are more pleasurable.
 We will even clean up the kitchen afterwards!
-Reach out to us at 361-643-2323 to learn more about hiring a trusted Rockport caregiver to provide expert home care for the senior you love.
+Reach out to us at 361-643-2323 to learn more about hiring a trusted caregiver to provide expert home and Alzheimer’s care for the senior you love.
 View our full service area.